compare

 Both fields offer an exciting and dynamic future, but they require different skill sets.
 Be sure to evaluate all aspects of these careers and match your skill sets to those that are required.

-If you are still unsure about your choice, take some time to learn more about our Bachelor of Media and Communication offerings, or chat with one of our dedicated Carer Consultants who are available for consultation over the phone or by video call.
+If you are still unsure about your choice, take some time to learn more about our Bachelor of Media and Communication offerings, or chat with one of our dedicated Career Consultants who are available for consultation over the phone or by video call.

 Ready to begin your journey?
 Apply now and get the ball rolling on your dream career.